No time to waste, yet everything to gain...

 little correlation in program seniority and performance.
 N=4 is small but no obvious difference in performance.

-Takeaway: Site is or poor design/inconsistent.
+Takeaway: Site is of poor design/inconsistent.
 Users couldn’t learn flows.
 Potentially too many clicks in order to reach the destination page.
-Designs must be limited to “3 clicks to find.”
+Designs must be limited to “< 3 clicks to target.”

 *FELA Method: Family Educator Learning Accelerator.
 It is a series of steps taken between families, educators and students that help all interact more effectively.

 It became likely that my task was more than just layout and aesthetic improvements.
 We would need to modify terminology, content structures and Information Architecture.
 Essentially, a full revamp.
-Prior insights, and the following, informed the decision making for our design:
+A diary study and usability studies revealed that:

 DESIGN DECISIONS